Symphony9/help-me-respond/README.md

 ## Help me respond

 This is a simple response helper which should make you life a bit easier.
 It supports localization and friendly messages for users.
+Help-me-respond preconfigures HTTP responses for you by setting up the status code, processing the message and setting headers.
+You only need to call one of the API functions and pass the message in a form of a string or an object to it.

 ## Prerequisites for usage
 Your project is a nodejs server based on Express or something similar.
 Help-me-respond uses the res object from Express, which represents the HTTP response that an Express app sends when it gets an HTTP request.